History of Newark, New Jersey: State fiscal oversight

 In August 2014, Newark cited a $30.1 million deficit in the city's 2013 budget from the Booker administration and an anticipated $63.4 million deficit for 2014 requiring $93 million to balance its 2014 budget.
 Mayor Baraka requested emergency aid from New Jersey which would require state oversight and involvement in the city's financial affairs.
 In September 2014, the city auctioned 61 properties, most of which had been foreclosed, in an attempt to raise funds to address the budget deficit.
 In October 2014, the New Jersey Department of Community Affairs awarded Newark $10 million in transitional aid, which came with a required oversight memorandum of understanding (MOU).
 As part of the MOU, state oversight required all senior hires be approved by the state Division of Local Government Services and all programs, including programs that offered grants, be state approved.
 The state also reduced the budget for the city clerk and expenses for council members by half for 2015 as part of the agreement.
-The state issued similar requirements in 2008, 2009 and 2012 when Newark requested extra state aid.
+The state issued similar requirements in 2008, 2009 and 2012 when Newark received millions of dollars in emergency state aid.
 Additionally, New Jersey reprimanded the city for not following a 2011 state pension reform law requiring all public workers to contribute more toward their health care premiums.
 By Newark not collecting those payments from its workers, taxpayers had to make up the difference.
+Newark’s fiscal challenges still persist.
+After accepting $22 million in transitional state aid in 2024 and requesting an additional $30 million bridge loan for 2025, the city now owes New Jersey a total of $52 million that will have to be paid back between 2029 and 2031.

 Newark Water Crisis

 Lead concentrations in Newark's water accumulated for several years in the 2010s as a result of inaccurate testing and poor leadership at the Newark Watershed Conservation and Development Corporation (NWCDC).
-The central problem was criminal negligence of officials who the city relied on for safe and clean drinking water and the lead service pipes that began leaching lead into the water bound for residents homes.
+The central problem was officials’ criminal negligence, which allowed lead service pipes to leach lead into the city’s drinking water.
 In 2014, the New Jersey State Comptroller released a report detailing widespread corruption throughout the NWCDC leading to multiple corporation officials being arrested and charged with stealing money and accepting bribes in 2016.

+In March 2016, state and federal environment officials said that lead levels in thirty Newark Public Schools buildings were higher than the federal limit.
+The Newark teachers union and the New Jersey Sierra Club said that the school leadership knew of the lead problem in the drinking water since 2014 according to an internal memo.
+In 2017, 13% of children in New Jersey afflicted with elevated lead lived in Newark, which accounted for only 3.8% children statewide.